To complete the virtual audition, students are asked to register for the audition and to schedule a virtual sample lesson with our faculty.

 Tip: Record yourself early and often as you practice your audition repertoire.
 That way, you are less likely to be caught off guard by something you hear on the recording.
 Schedule multiple recording sessions so you can submit the performance you are the most comfortable with.
 Start early and record often.

 Please indicate your preferred date(s) on the Audition Registration Form.
-We are happy to work with your schedule and offer an individual appointment if needed.
 Students are required to submit a video and complete a sample lesson to be eligible for School of Music Admission consideration.
 While sample lessons are a part of our audition process, students are welcome to schedule one earlier in the school year to assist with their audition preparation.
 Sample lessons will be conducted over Zoom.
 You will receive a link in advance of your lesson.
 The session will include sight-reading, pitch matching, portions of your audition repertoire, and general technique for your instrument.
 It is also a great opportunity to get to know our faculty and to ask questions about DePauw.